chambridge/gcp-cost-mgmt-access/README.md

 # gcp-cost-mgmt-access
-Proof of concept code to setup an cost mgmt data extraction and pull data file.
+Proof of concept code to extract cost management data files.

 ## Background
-The sample code here is meant to setup Billing export to a file as described in this [Google Cloud Platform (GCP) document](https://cloud.google.com/billing/docs/how-to/export-data-file) and provide code to extract and read the report data once downloaded.
+The sample code here is meant to work with the Billing export to a file as described in this [Google Cloud Platform (GCP) document](https://cloud.google.com/billing/docs/how-to/export-data-file) and provide code to extract and read the report data once downloaded.
+It is not currently possible to programattically setup Billing export to a file, so users must perform this step and provide the necessary data for the storage bucket and cost report prefix.

 ## Getting Started